-The Squamish Wind Festival is a community event in July.
+The Squamish Wind Festival is a community event in the summer.
 It features concerts, art displays, the performing arts, an outdoor movie and other activities.

 The Squamish Wind Festival is now called the Squamish Arts Festival.
 It runs from August 7th to 19th in 2023.

 Arts Festival in Squamish

 The Squamish Arts Festival (formerly known as the Squamish Wind Festival for the Arts) is an annual event with a focus on both visual and performing arts.
 In years prior to COVID-19, the festival used to take place in July.
-In 2020 the event was postponed until August 7th to 21st, and in 2021 it took place from August 9th until the 15th.
+In 2020 the event was postponed until August 7th to 21st, and since then it’s continued to be in August.

 Where and When

 In 2020 the festival ran from August 1st until the 28th, after it was postponed due to COVID-19.
 The 2021 event was much shorter, but it was in-person events rather than online.
 In 2021, the festival ran for just seven days (August 9th to 15th.
 The 2022 edition is longer once again as it runs from Monday, August 8th, until Saturday, August 20th.

 Known as the “Outdoor Recreation Capital of the World,” Squamish is home to some of the region’s premier outdoor recreation venues, including Stawamus Chief Mountain (for hiking), the Sea to Sky Gondola, and Squamish Spit (for kite boarding).